Research

 Learn More about Enhanced 3D Sub-Canopy with Airborne and Spaceborne Full-Waveform LiDAR

 As the United States Geological Survey (USGS) moves toward delivering higher-level Landsat products to users in their Collection 2 release, the next several years are critical to ensure that these products are developed with highly-calibrated sensor data and that they are adequately validated.
-The Rochester Institute of Technology (RIT) has a long history of supporting Landsat thermal calibration and in recent years has supported the development & validation of potential surface temperature products for the Landsat thermal archive.
+The Rochester Institute of Technology (RIT) has a long history of supporting Landsat thermal calibration and in recent years has supported the development and validation of potential surface temperature products for the Landsat thermal archive.

 Learn More about Improved Strategies to Enhance Calibration and Validation of Landsat Thermal Data